atykhonov/google-translate/README.md

 load path, add the following lines to your `.emacs` file:

     (require 'google-translate)
+    (global-set-key "\C-ct" 'google-translate-at-point)
-    (global-set-key "\C-ct" 'google-translate-query-translate)
+    (global-set-key "\C-cT" 'google-translate-query-translate)

-Change the key binding to your liking.
+Change the key bindings to your liking.

 ## Customization